wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/json_examples/json-examples.md

 keys, modifying selected values, and inserting new objects) on JSON payloads to transform from one JSON format to another JSON format by using the `         getPayloadJSON        ` and
 `         setPayloadJSON        ` methods.

+!!!
+Note
+    If you are using **nashornJS** as the JavaScript language, and also if you have JSON operations defined in the Script mediator, you need to have JDK version 8u112 or a later version in your environment.
+    If your environment has an older JDK version, the Script mediator (that uses nashornJS and JSON operations) will not function properly because of this [JDK bug](https://bugs.openjdk.java.net/browse/JDK-8157160).
+That is, you will encounter server exceptions in the Micro Integrator.

+**Example**

 Following is an example of a JSON to JSON transformation performed by the Script mediator.
 Suppose a second service returns the following response:

 ```
 {